 Sadly, seniors driving in parking lots also pose a serious risk to other drivers.
 According to a study by Texas A&M University’s Center for Mobility, big box store parking lots are especially dangerous for people over 75 years old because:

 - They are 17 times more likely to cause a crash in these parking lots than driving on regular streets.

 - There is a 7 percent increase in total crashes and a 3.9 percent increase in people killed or seriously injured in parking lot crashes caused by seniors.

-Four Causes of Senior Parking Lot Wrecks
+Four Causes of Senior Parking Lot Accidents

 - Pedal misapplication.
 This occurs when a senior mistakenly applies the gas pedal, thinking he is applying the brake.
 It is caused by a decline in an older driver’s physical and mental abilities.

 - Driver inattention and distractions.
 As people get older, it is harder for them to divide their attention among multiple tasks, and distracted driving can be more of a problem for them.
 Monitoring a GPS or navigation system, fiddling with music, or even talking while driving can pose more challenging distractions to older drivers than younger ones.
 Added to this, parking lots have many outside distractions, including lots of vehicles, pedestrians, and bicyclists.

 - Backing up errors.
 As people age, they lose physical abilities that are critical to safe driving, such as strength, coordination, range of motion, flexibility, and reaction time.
 These all make it more difficult for older drivers to turn to see other drivers when backing up.